Cassandra Fraser: Early life and education

-Fraser completed her Bachelor of Arts degree at Kalamazoo College in 1984 and her Master's degree at Harvard Divinity School.
-Following her PhD at the University of Chicago in 1993, she accepted a Postdoctoral Fellowship at the California Institute of Technology.
-Fraser wrote her PhD under the guidance of Robert H. Grubbs.
+Fraser completed her Bachelor of Arts degree at Kalamazoo College in 1984 and her master's degree at Harvard Divinity School.
+Following her PhD at the University of Chicago in 1993, she accepted a postdoctoral fellowship at the California Institute of Technology.
+Fraser conducted her postdoctoral studies under the guidance of Robert H. Grubbs.

 Career

-Fraser joined the Department of Chemistry at the University of Virginia in 1995.
+Fraser joined the department of chemistry at the University of Virginia in 1995.
 In this role, she received a 1998 Presidential Early Career Award for Scientists and Engineers for "outstanding research in metal-core macromolecules and redesign of undergraduate and graduate courses."
 As a full professor of chemistry, Fraser led a graduate student laboratory where she co-developed one class of biomaterials with the potential to impact imaging techniques.
 She also crossed a light-emitting dye with a corn-based polymer which revealed that the biomaterial not only had bright fluorescence when exposed to ultraviolet light but also had vivid phosphorescence.
 She tested whether the oxygen nanosensor that couples a light-emitting dye with a biopolymer could improve tumor imaging.

 In 2010, Fraser and her graduate student Guoqing Zhang focused on synthesizing and fabricating light-emitting biomaterials and chemicals.
 They co-founded Luminesco, a company, with the idea that these compounds could be used as high-tech "mechanosensors" and possibly in forensic and security applications.
 Following this, she was chosen to be an inaugural member of the University Academy of Teaching.
 As a result of her research, Fraser was elected a Fellow of the American Association for the Advancement of Science.
 In 2017, Fraser was one of three professors awarded the Jefferson Scholars Foundation's Excellence in Teaching Award.